Tascate/Cobra/README.md

 # Code Overview:
 ## Cobra.java
+- RENDER THE GAME
+- PACE THE GAME
 - Grid Instance that Objects are moving along
 - FieldObject Two-Dimensional Array
 - Contains either a Trail or Character